What is the Best Risk/Reward Ratio in Forex?

 Back in 1968, scholastic researchers, Rosenthal and Jacobsen observed that when higher expectations were placed on students, these students returned greater results.
 Rosenthal and Jacobsen established the correlation and named their findings after the ancient Greek king Pygmalion.

 So, what does ancient Greece have to do with the financial markets and forex trading?
 On the surface, not much.
 But, Rosenthal and Jacobsen’s work may be readily applied to any trading strategy in the world’s currency markets.
-In acknowledging that taking a particular trade gives you a better chance of long-run profit than loss, you have confirmed a positive expectation.
+In acknowledging that taking a particular trade gives you a better chance of long-term profit than loss, you have confirmed a positive expectation.
 Thus, your given trading strategy has a defined purpose: to make money!

 To be clear, having positive expectations has nothing to do with your win rate; it has everything to do with ensuring that your winning trades will produce greater returns than your losing trades!
 This may be accomplished in various ways, one of which is by implementing a risk/reward ratio designed for success.